fuzhe1989/Camus/README.md

 [Hafnium](https://en.wikipedia.org/wiki/Hafnium) is a chemical element.

+Hf is an experimental project.

+## Motivation

-Let's build a toy system from scrash by leveraging modern C++ techniques.
+1. Build applications by leveraging modern C++ (coroutine, ranges, execution, etc.) techniques.
+2. Build a set of high-performance data-oriented systems from scratch.

 ## The modern C++ foundation